 #2 MODERN waterproof knickers

+They look exactly like the classic cotton “girls pants” we’ve all worn in our day.
+Complete with little middle bow!
+But with a discreet waterproof panel back and front, which just feels like thicker cotton and importantly doesn’t rustle.
 They are designed to be worn with a pad but should give you the confidence to keep a pad thinner and lighter or to reduce your anxiety that your pad might overfill.

 #3 Knickers with inbuilt protection

 The gusset in these ProTech knickers is hardly thicker than your normal good robust cotton “pants” but is made of 3 layers, an absorbent fibre (holding up to 40ml = 2+ tablespoons), an odour retention layer and wick away surface.
 Like some of the best quality pads but fixed in place with sealed seams.